tgoebel/clustering-analysis/README.md

 @author tgoebel - UC - Santa Cruz

-This repository is an implementation of Zaliapin & Ben-Zion in python:
+This repository is an implementation of Zaliapin & Ben-Zion in python.

+When using this code, please cite:
-Zaliapin, I., and Ben-Zion, Y., 2013, Earthquake clusters in southern California I: Identification and stability: Journal of Geophysical Research: Solid Earth, v.
+- Zaliapin, I., and Ben-Zion, Y., 2013, Earthquake clusters in southern California I: Identification and stability: Journal of Geophysical Research: Solid Earth, v.
 118, no. 6, p.
-2847–2864, doi: 10.1002/jgrb.50179.
+2847–2864, doi: 10.1002/jgrb.50179. and
+- Goebel, T.H.W., Rosson, Z., Brodsky, E.E., and Walter, J.I., 2019, Aftershock deficiency of induced earthquake sequences during rapid mitigation efforts in Oklahoma: EPSL, v. submitted.

 The provided codes reproduce Figures 4, 5 and 8 in the paper, as well as general productivity and aftershock rate plots for Southern California.